-Ships can be arrested pursuant to Argentine legislation which in turn follows mostly the 1952 Arrest Convention criteria.
+Ships can be arrested pursuant to the Argentine Navigation Act.

-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+4. Are there alternatives e.g. saisie conservatoire or freezing order?

 Under Argentine law, it is possible to arrest by saisie conservatoire the particular ship with which the contemplated action is concerned.
-Should the claimant seek a freezing order, the general rules of law will apply and not the Navigation act.
+Should the claimant seek a freezing order, the general rules of the Civil and Commercial Procedural Code will apply and not the Navigation act